 Not all cookies are created equally.
 In fact, these cookie squares are part crumbly shortbread and part chewy jam-filled thumbprints.
 But, I’d have to admit that the best part is that you can make them with any filling—your favorite jam or preserves, or even salted dulce de leche, lemon curd or my dairy-free knockoff nutella.
 I like to make the cookies year-round, swapping in different flavors for each season.
 My kids like them any way they come out of the oven.

 If you’re wondering why I’ve added a bit of baking soda to the recipe, it’s there to give the cookies their golden-brown color.
 This is especially helpful in butter-free, gluten-free baked goods.
 If you have any leftover cookies, just store them in an airtight container between sheets of parchment paper or wax paper.

 Please come say “hi” and let me know what you think about this recipe over in my online community, Silvana’s Kitchen.
 Thanks, as always, for reading and sharing!

 For ingredient substitutions, please see the detailed chart at Gluten-Free 101.

-½ cup (1 stick) cold unsalted butter, vegan butter or shortening, cut into pieces
+- 1½ sticks (6 ounces) cold unsalted butter or cold organic non-hydrogenated shortening, cut into pieces

-3. Bake until the edges are lightly golden, 35 to 40 minutes.
-Let cool completely.
-Turn out of the pan, remove the foil and cut into squares.
+Bake until the edges are lightly golden, 35 to 40 minutes.
+Let cool completely; cut into squares.